Marian Spychalski

 Marian "Marek" Spychalski ([ˈmarjan spɨˈxalskʲi], 6 December 1906 – 7 June 1980) was a Polish architect in pre-war Poland, and later, military commander and a communist politician.
 During World War II he belonged to the Polish underground forces operating within Poland and was one of the leaders of the People's Guard, then People's Army.
 He held several key political posts during the PRL era, most notably; Chairman of the Council of State, mayor of Warsaw and Defence Minister.

 Biography

 Early career

 Born to a working-class family in Łódź, Spychalski graduated from the Faculty of Architecture of the Warsaw University of Technology in 1931.
 That same year he joined the KPP, and kept his membership after the Nazi-Soviet invasion, when in 1942 KPP became the Polish Workers' Party, renamed in 1948 as the Polish United Workers' Party.
 Before World War II, he practised architecture and won several national and international competitions and awards.

 World War Two

-In 1943 as part of the subversive Soviet effort to destroy the independent Polish resistance movement associated with the Polish government-in-exile, he denounced to the Gestapo various members of those resistance organizations.